Narden91/weather-react-app/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+1. git clone the repository
+2. cmd into the directory of the project
+3. npm install react-scripts
+4. yarn start

 ## Available Scripts